Rod Catches and Counter Data

 The official rod catches for salmon and sea trout for the last 15 years are graphed for the Luce, Bladnoch, Cree, Urr and Annan presented in the Gallery.
 Data shows rod caught fish only (salmon and grilse), with rod caught released fish included in the figures.
 These graphs do not show catches from nets (fixed engines, net & cobble) which have fallen significantly across the Solway as the net fisheries have closed.

 Fish counters provide an excellent tool for stock assessment.
-There is a Vaki fish counter located at the bottom of the Kirkcudbrightshire Dee in Tongland fish pass.
-It was installed in 2007 and is owned by Drax and maintained by GFT.
-All migratory fish returning to the Kirkcudbrightshire Dee must pass through this counter.
+There are two Vaki fish counters located on the Kirkcudbrightshire Dee (within Carsfad and Tongland fish passes).
+These fish counters are owned by Drax and maintained by GRT.
+All migratory fish returning to the Kirkcudbrightshire Dee must pass through the lower counter.
 Although it was once famed as one of the best salmon rivers in southern Scotland, stocks have fallen greatly over the years due to various pressures.
 The annual salmon counts from the last 15 years are presented in the Gallery.

 Gallery